-Nicola Sturgeon tests positive for Covid
+Nicola Sturgeon tests positive for Covid-19

 - Published